1.0 OBJECT OF THE GAME

 5.0 PUSH OUT

 Only on the shot immediately following the break, the shooting player may elect to call a “Push.”
-On a “Push Out,” (roll-out) the shooter is required to hit the cue ball with the tip of the cue, but the cue ball is not required to touch another ball or a rail.
-Therefore, the rules “BAD HIT” (see 7.3), and “NO RAIL” (see 7.4) under “BALL IN HAND FOUL PENALTIES,” (see 7.0) do not apply, but all other foul rules are still in effect.
-The shooting player must declare his intention to push by saying “Push” or “Push Out” either to his opponent or to the referee, or the shot is considered a normal shot.
+On a “Push Out,” (roll-out) the shooter is required to hit the cue ball, but the cue ball is not required to touch another ball or a rail.
+The shooting player must declare their intention to push either to his opponent or to the referee, or the shot is considered a normal shot.
 Any ball pocketed on a “Push” stays down except the 9-ball, which would be spotted on the foot spot immediately following the “Push.”
 Following a legal “Push” shot, the incoming player has the option to take the shot from the new position(s) or to pass the shot back to the player who Pushed Out.
-No matter who shoots next, on the shot immediately following the “Push Out,” all “BALL IN HAND FOUL PENALTIES” (see 7.0) now apply, and the normal course of play continues.
+No matter who shoots next, on the shot immediately following the “Push Out,” the normal course of play continues.

 6.0 CONTINUING PLAY

-On the shot immediately following a legal break and/or a Push Out (if a Push Out occurred), the shooting player must contact the lowest numbered ball on the table or it is a foul.
-If the breaker pockets one or more balls on a legal break, he/she continues to shoot until he/she misses, fouls, or wins the game.
+On the shot immediately following a legal break and/or a Push Out, the shooting player must contact the lowest numbered ball on the table or it is a foul.
+The player continues to shoot until they miss, foul, or win.
 If the player misses or fouls, the other player begins the inning and shoots until missing, committing a foul, or winning.
-The game ends when the 9-Ball is pocketed on a legal shot or game is forfeited for serious infractions of the rules.
+The game ends when the 9-Ball is pocketed on a legal shot or game is forfeited by either player.

 7.0 BALL IN HAND FOUL PENALTIES

-When a player commits a ball in hand foul, he/she must relinquish his/her turn at the table.
-The incoming player may now place the cue ball anywhere on the table to start his/her inning.
+When a player commits a ball in hand foul, they must relinquish their turn at the table.
+The incoming player may now place the cue ball anywhere on the table to start their inning.
 If a player commits more than one foul on one shot, only one foul will be called.
-A player must make sure he/she has ball in hand before touching the cue ball.

 7.1 Cue Ball Fouls Only

-a) Touching the cue ball: Touching or causing even the slightest movement of the cue ball (other than a normal shot), even accidentally, is a foul.
-However a player may use the ferrule or shaft of his/her cue to line up the cue ball when a “cue ball in hand” is in play.
+a) Touching the cue ball: Hitting the cue ball and any other ball simultaneously, or previously is a foul.
+Touching or causing even the slightest movement of the cue ball (other than a normal shot), even accidentally, is a foul.
+A player may use the ferrule or shaft of the cue to position the cue ball when a “cue ball in hand” is in play.
 Using the tip is a foul, and ball in hand will be given to the other player.

 b) Touching a moving object ball: Touching a moving object ball or allowing a moving ball to hit a foreign object is a ball in hand foul.
 If the accidental movement of a ball(s) results in the disturbed ball(s) being struck by any moving balls in play, it results in a ball in hand foul.

 c) Touching a still object ball: Any still object ball moved can only be moved back to its original position with the permission of the opponent.
-However the opponent may exercise the option of keeping disturbed ball(s) in new position if they so choose.
+The opponent may exercise the option of keeping disturbed ball(s) in new position if they so choose.
 Only after receiving consent from the opponent, the player who has committed the error may move the disturbed object ball(s) back to original position.
-If the player who has committed the infraction touches any of the disturbed balls without consent of the opponent, it will result in a loss of turn with ball in hand to the opponent.
+If the player who has committed the infraction touches any of the disturbed balls without consent of the opponent, it will result in a ball in hand foul to the opponent.

 NOTE: If the 9-ball was pocketed by a player’s hand or cue, it is a ball in hand foul to the opponent, and the opponent has the option of placing the 9-ball back to its original position or having it placed on the foot spot.
 Opponent shall continue with ball in hand.